run-ai/docs/docs/developer/cluster-api/reference/inference.md

      Specifies a set of ports exposed from the container running the created workload.
 Used together with --service-type.

+   preemptionLimit	<Object>
+     indicates the number of times the job can be preempted

    pvcs	<Object>
      Specifies persistent volume claims to mount into a container running the created workload.